Search methods

 Raises:

-ValueError – When nb_granular is non-positive.
+ValueError – When num_neighbours is non-positive.

 compute_neighbours(data: ProblemData, params: NeighbourhoodParams = NeighbourhoodParams()) list[list[int]][source]